The best hotels in Ha Long Bay

 If heading south, the night train from Hanoi to Sapa leaves at 9:30pm (400,000 VND for a soft berth) and arrives at 5:30am.
 Do Ha Long Bay first, return to Hanoi, then catch the overnight train.
 This gives you karsts and mountains in one trip without backtracking.

-Ha Long Bay's best neighborhoods
+Ha Long Bay's best hotel regions

 Ha Long Bay accommodation splits into three zones: Ha Long City on the mainland, Cat Ba Island to the south, and overnight cruise boats on the bay itself.
 Each gives you a completely different experience and price point.